golemfactory/golem-architecture/arch-snapshot/arch.md

 - Sending RPC messages with a stream response
 - Support for choosing between reliable and unreliable message delivery options.
 - Forwarding network-received RPC messages to the appropriate modules listening on the GSB
+- Introducing a network topology, i.e.
+  - The concept of neighbors - a subset of nodes on the network which the topology considers closest
+  - The ability to send messages to the nearest neighborhood; we call those "broadcast messages" and they are used by upper layers for broadcasting information across the network; these broadcast messages are sent for opaque "topics" for convenience
+  - Registering handlers for incoming broadcast messages based on specified topics

 - Sending broadcast messages on specific topics across the network (The Network module provides functionality to send messages to a subset of Nodes.
 It is the responsibility of other modules to implement algorithms that ensure network-wide message reach if required)